ariga/atlas/doc/md/guides/frameworks/sqlc-versioned.md

 and replayed on the database as needed.
 This ensures that the code to be executed on the database is known and approved beforehand and gives engineers ultimate control on exactly what code is going to be run in production.

-In this guide we will see how we can use sqlc with Atlas, using the versioned migration's workflow.
+In this guide we will see how we can use sqlc with Atlas, using the versioned migrations workflow.

 :::note
-If you haven't already done so, it's helpful if you have read the previous [sqlc guide](/guides/frameworks/sqlc-declarative) where we have explained some concepts that we will expand on in this guide.
-You should also check the [sqlc getting started with PostgreSQL](https://docs.sqlc.dev/en/latest/tutorials/getting-started-postgresql.html) guide since this guide continues where the sqlc guide left off.
+If you haven't already done so, it will be helpful to have read the previous [sqlc guide](/guides/frameworks/sqlc-declarative) where we have explained some concepts that we will expand on in this guide.
+You should also check the [sqlc getting started with PostgreSQL](https://docs.sqlc.dev/en/latest/tutorials/getting-started-postgresql.html) guide since this guide continues where it left off.
 :::

 ## Versioned migrations